Bobbo117/MQ135-Air-Quality-Sensor/README.md

 It has several components, including the MQ135 sensor, a power LED, an alarm LED, a variable resistor to adjust the alarm level that triggers the alarm LED and the D0 pin, a Load Resistor (RL), as well as additional circuitry associated with the digital output.

+The digital pin goes low, and an alarm LED lights, when the voltage exceeds the trigger level set by the potentiometer.

 ![image](https://github.com/user-attachments/assets/be24d9ab-758d-421a-aa32-b21a0685b0c2)

-The digital pin goes low, and an alarm LED ligts, when the voltage exceeds the trigger level set by the potentiometer.
+The MQ135 sensot has an explosion shield for protection in case the internal heater creates unwanted artifacts.

 # MQ135 Air Quality Sensor